yashmanje/SQLproject/README.md

 The AND operator is used to filter records based on more than one condition

-using student table i have implemented AND operator to get results of those students who scored more than 70 and belong to city hyderabad
+using student table i have used 'AND' operator to get results of those students who scored more than 70 and belong to city hyderabad

 ````
 select * from Student